nicklockwood/Consumer/README.md

 But using "flatten" and "discard" can also improve performance, by simplifying the parsing process, and avoiding the need to gather and propagate unnecessary information like source offsets.

-If you intend to eventually flatten a given node of your matched results, it's  much better to do this within the consumer itself by using the `flatten` rule than by using `joined()` in your transform function.
+If you intend to eventually flatten a given node of your matched results, it's  much better to do this within the consumer itself by using the `flatten` rule than by using `Array.joined()` in your transform function.
 The only time when you won't be able to do this is if some of the child consumers need custom transforms to be applied, because by flattening the node tree you remove the labels that are needed to reference the node in your transform.

 Similarly, for unneeded match results (e.g. commas, brackets and other punctuation that isn't required after parsing) you should always use `discard` to remove the node or token from the match results before applying a transform.